blockwatch-cc/tezos-api/content/explorer.md

 **Packed Data** When data is **packed** using the `PACK` instruction, an unpacked version can be obtained with the `unpack=1` (bool) query argument.
 In this case both `key` and `value` contain the unpacked version.
 We also try to recursively unpack all embedded values of type `bytes` so that URLs, names and other packed data becomes easier to access.

-**Metadata** Each bigmap entry comes with a set of **metadata** that describes ist latest update time, block hash and height as well as the bigmap id and its owner contract.
+**Metadata** Each bigmap entry comes with a set of **metadata** that describes its latest update time, block hash and height as well as the bigmap id and its owner contract.

 **Pagination** The Bigmap API support paginated queries for keys, values and updates using `limit` and `cursor` or `offset`.

 **Historic Values** To query a bigmap at a certain point in time add the `block` (int64|hash) query argument.
-Using block hashes is reorg-aware, ie. in case you execute a query on a block that becomes orphaned, the API returns a 409 Conflict error.
+Using block hashes is reorg-aware, i.e. in case you execute a query on a block that becomes orphaned, the API returns a 409 Conflict error.

 If you like to query for updates that happened after a certain block, add a `since` (int64|hash) argument.